learn-co-curriculum/dsc-skewness-and-kurtosis/README.md

 #### Mesokurtic

-This distribution has kurtosis statistic similar to that of the normal distribution.
+A Mesokurtic distribution has kurtosis statistic similar to that of the standard normal distribution.
 It means that the extreme values of the distribution are similar to that of a normal distribution characteristic.
 This definition is used so that the standard normal distribution has a kurtosis of three.

 #### Leptokurtic (Kurtosis > 3)